aptos-labs/aptos-core/aptos-move/aptos-sdk-builder/README.md

 ---
 id: aptos-sdk-builder
-title: Aptos SDK Builder
+title: Supra SDK Builder
 custom_edit_url: https://github.com/aptos-labs/aptos-core/edit/main/language/aptos-sdk-builder/README.md
 ---

-# Aptos SDK Builder
+# Supra SDK Builder

-A *transaction builder* is a helper function that converts its arguments into the payload of an Aptos transaction calling a particular Move script.
+A *transaction builder* is a helper function that converts its arguments into the payload of an Supra transaction calling a particular Move script.

 In Rust, the signature of such a function typically looks like this:
 ```rust